 - Manager – a person responsible for the resolution;

-- Customer Comments – can be displayed in this column;
+- Customer Comments – comments are displayed in this column if there are any.

 How to create a new RMA via backend